hugozanini/hugozanini/README.md

 ---

 ### In browser workout performance measurement using Pose Estimation
-Use Tensorflow.js and PoseNet to measure your workouts directly from the browser.
+Use Tensorflow.js and PoseNet to measure your workouts directly from the browser

 ##### 📰 Article: [https://lnkd.in/eZmZ4GX](https://lnkd.in/eZmZ4GX)